atxwang/atxwang.github.io/_posts/recent events.md

 past poppy fields past fig trees past clear skies where in lieu of soaring kites there is terrifying rain past border walls past stones and slingshots past cages in which human animals are detained

-past gilded gates guarding them from a childthat terrible paradox,
+past glorious gates valiantly defending them against that terrible paradox, a child

 suffering